> Travel & Visa Requirements

 Travellers who are not legal EU citizens or residents will need to scan their passports or other travel documents at a self-service kiosk each time they cross an EU external border.
 The system will register the traveller’s name, biometric data, and the date and place of entry and exit.
 Facial scans and fingerprint data will be taken every three years and are valid for multiple trips within that period.

-Full up-to-date information on the EES and how it is going to work can be found here: ttps://travel-europe.europa.eu/ees_en
+Full up-to-date information on the EES and how it is going to work can be found here: https://travel-europe.europa.eu/ees_en

 European Travel Information and Authorisation System (ETIAS)

-Within 6 months of the start of the EES, the EU will also require a new travel authorisation for visa-exempt foreigners from 60 nations (including the UK, US, Canada and Australia) before they are allowed to enter most EU nations, including Spain and Portugal.
+From the last quarter of 2026, the EU is also planning to introduce a new travel authorisation for visa-exempt foreigners from 60 nations (including the UK, US, Canada and Australia) before they are allowed to enter most EU nations, including Spain and Portugal.
 However, as with the EES, the ETIAS is not going to apply if you are travelling to Ireland.

 Similar to the ETA in the UK, this new programme, called the European Travel Information and Authorisation System (ETIAS), requires short-term travellers to apply online, pay a small fee (around €7 – roughly US $7.40 or £5.80) and then wait up to 96 hours for applications to be approved.